-Prior to enrollment in the MEA course, applicants of this program must have had the followina:
+Prior to enrollment in the MEA course, applicants of this program must have had the following:

-- A physical exam performed by a qualified health care professional - Proof of the following immunizations or titers: - Measles Mumps Rubella (MMR) - Hepatitis B Virus (HBV) 3 doses - Adult Tetanus Purified Protein Derivative (PPD for TB) - Varicella titer for Chicken Pox - Professional liability insurance is required. - All students are advised to purchase their own Health/ Accident Insurance - CPR certification prior to the beginning of the fourth semester - Mandatory background screening is required prior to participation in externship.
+- A physical exam performed by a qualified health care professional - Proof of the following immunizations or titers: - Professional liability insurance is required. - All students are advised to purchase their own Health/ Accident Insurance - CPR certification prior to the beginning of the fourth semester - Mandatory background screening is required prior to participation in externship.